lino-framework/lino/docs/dev/settings.rst

   SITE = Site(globals(), "myapp1", "myapp2")
   # ... your settings here

-That is, you import the :class:`ad.Site` class (or -more often- some subclass thereof), then assign an instance of it to a setting variable whose name *must* be ``SITE``.
+That is, you import the :class:`lino.core.site_def.Site` class (or --more often-- some subclass thereof), then assign an instance of it to a setting variable whose name *must* be ``SITE``.